3 Spatial data operations

 dtype: bool

-Another useful type of relation is “within distance”, where we detect features that intersect with the target buffered by particular distance.
+Another useful type of relation is ‘within distance’, where we detect features that intersect with the target buffered by particular distance.
 Buffer distance determines how close target objects need to be before they are selected.
 This can be done by literally buffering (Section 1.2.5) the target geometry, and evaluating intersection (.intersects).
-Another way is to calculate the distances and compare them to the distance threshold:
+Another way is to calculate the distances using the .distance method, and then evaluate whether they are within a threshold distance.

 points.distance(poly.iloc[0]) < 0.2